accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 **Note 1:** In the case of a gradient, the adjacent colour with the least contrast in the gradient will be considered as the adjacent colour.

-**Note 2:** In the case of several colours, all the colours are to be considered as adjacent colours.
+**Note 2:** In the case of multiple colours, all the colours are to be considered as adjacent colours.

 #### Alternative audio only version